Conformal Yang-Mills field in (A)dS space

 \noinbf{i}) Lagrangian \rf{manus-19042024-06} does not consist of higher than second-order terms in the derivatives.
 Two-derivative contributions to Lagrangian \rf{manus-19042024-06} take the forms (up to normalization factors): \beq && \phi_{2m+1}^A (\eta^{AB} \ppp^2 - \ppp^A \ppp^B)\phi_{2n+1}^B\,, m,n=0,1,2\,, \qquad n+m\leq 2; \nonumber\\ && \phi_{2m} \ppp^2 \phi_{2n}\,, m,n=1,2\,, n+m\leq 3\,. \eeq From \rf{manus-19042024-60}, we see that, for the scalar and vector fields, the two-derivative terms in Lagrangian \rf{manus-19042024-06} are governed by the respective Klein-Gordon and Maxwell kinetic operators.
 Note that the Lagrangian involves both diagonal and non-diagonal kinetic terms.
 Lagrangian of conformal YM field in $(A)dS_8$ involving only diagonal kinetic and mass-like terms is presented in Sec.\ref{eight-fac}.

-\noinbf{ii}) As the quantities $I_{2n+4}$, $n=0,1,2$ have smooth flat space limit, Lagrangian \rf{manus-19042024-06} also has smooth flat space limit.
+\noinbf{ii}) The quantities $I_{2n+4}$, $n=0,1,2$ and hence the Lagrangian \rf{manus-19042024-06} are regular in the flat space limit.
 Using the shortcut $I_{2n+4}^{\rho=0}$ for the flat space limit of $I_{2n+4}$, we note that, in $R^{7,1}$, only $I_8^{\rho=0}$ is invariant under conformal transformations.
 The $I_6^{\rho=0}$ and $I_4^{\rho=0}$ are invariant under conformal transformations only upon reduction to $R^{5,1}$ and $R^{3,1}$ respectively.
 The minus $I_8^{\rho=0}$ coincides with ordinary-derivative Lagrangian of conformal YM field in $R^{7,1}$ found in Ref.\cite{Metsaev:2023qif}, while the reduction of the minus $I_6^{\rho=0}$ to $R^{5,1}$ coincides with the ordinary-derivative Lagrangian of conformal YM field in $R^{5,1}$ found in Ref.\cite{Metsaev:2023qif}.
 Reduction of the minus $I_4^{\rho=0}$ to $R^{3,1}$ coincides with the standard Lagrangian of conformal YM field in $R^{3,1}$.

 \noinbf{Extended gauge algebra}.
 Gauge symmetries are governed by three gauge parameters $\xi_{2n}^\asf$ entering $\xi_{2n}$, $n=0,1,2$ respectively.
 Therefore, the extended gauge algebra consists of three generators denoted as \be T_0^\asf\,, \qquad T_2^\asf\,, \qquad T_4^\asf\,. \ee In order to apply the general setup of the extended gauge algebra described in Sec.\ref{not-conv} we should present commutation relations for the generators in \rf{manus-19042024-70}.
 To this end, using gauge transformations given in \rf{manus-19042024-21} or \rf{manus-19042024-30} and considering commutators of two gauge transformations, we find that generators \rf{manus-19042024-70} should obey the commutators { \beq && [T_0^\asf,T_0^\bsf] = f^{\asf\bsf\csf} T_0^\csf\,,\qquad [T_0^\asf,T_2^\bsf] = f^{\asf\bsf\csf} T_2^\csf\,,\qquad [T_0^\asf,T_4^\bsf] = f^{\asf\bsf\csf} T_4^\csf\,, \nonumber\\ && [T_2^\asf,T_2^\bsf] = f^{\asf\bsf\csf} T_4^\csf\,,\qquad [T_{2m}^\asf,T_{2n}^\bsf] = 0\,, \quad \hbox{ for } \ m+n > 2\,. \eeq } \!From \rf{manus-19042024-72}, we see that $T_2^\asf$, $T_4^\asf$ constitute a radical of the extended gauge algebra \rf{manus-19042024-70}.